selenalliu/closest-gps-location/README.md

 This project is written in C17.

 ## Sources
+* Haversine formula used to calculate distances between GPS points was referenced from https://en.wikipedia.org/wiki/Haversine_formula
-Distance calculations were cross-checked using the following calculator: https://gps-coordinates.org/distance-between-coordinates.php
+* Distance calculations were cross-checked using the following calculator: https://gps-coordinates.org/distance-between-coordinates.php